erezli/KeyboardHandsPython_dexta/README.md

 # KeyboardHandsPython
  -opencv, python-

-1. Detect Keyboard and Hands
+1. Detect Keyboard(with returned position) and Hands(without any position value returned)

 2. Show only Keyboard on the screen (cropped frame)